 Magnesium – Is the main mineral necessary to sedate the brain for sleep.
-A powdered form will work much better than a tablet and also best taken half way between dinner and bed.
+A powdered form will work much better than a tablet and is also best taken halfway between dinner and bed.
 Most people will need to take a morning dose also in the first few weeks to build up a base level as Magnesium is the most common mineral deficiency in Australians.
 It will also help out with restless legs and cramps at night.
-‘Magopti’ is a great product as it also contains taurine which is another big brain sedater.
+‘Magopti’ is a great product as it also contains taurine which is another big brain seater.

 Don’t drink alcohol – Alcohol makes it easier to fall asleep initially but results in poorer quality sleep.
 Studies suggest that having a drink before bed will cause you to wake up every 90 minutes or so throughout the night.

 Change your mattress – We recommend buying a new mattress every 5 years and your pillow every 18 months for ideal sleeping posture and comfort.
 You spend one-third of your life in bed – the cost of the bed should reflect this also (you spend less time in your car, so maybe your bed should cost more than your car?)

 Workout in the morning – Exercise helps relieve stress and releases feel-good chemicals, but the brain takes 3 hours to sedate after heating from exercise so morning exercise is better.

 Set your alarm – Don’t be tempted to sleep in, even if you had a late night.
 Getting up at the same time each day, and going to bed at the same time each night, helps programme your body to sleep better.